How can we determine if we have good network connectivity to our Oracle B2C Service site?

 At this point it is often beneficial to analyze your available Internet bandwidth and utilization to ensure that your bandwidth is not over-utilized.
 Over-utilization is evidenced by dropped packets or highly variable response times.
 MRTG or other internal systems can be used to measure bandwidth consumption.
 Your Internet Provider may also be able to provide this data.

 Ping and traceroute tests are basic test that should be completed when network issues are suspected.
 Adequate performance of other Internet applications does not rule out connectivity problems.
-Once these problems are identified at the edge of your network and outside of any intermediate devices such as proxy servers and firewalls, it is important to engage Oracle Service Cloud and your provider to ensure the issue is resolved.
+Once these problems are identified at the edge of your network and outside of any intermediate devices such as proxy servers and firewalls, it is important to engage Oracle B2C Service and your provider to ensure the issue is resolved.